firesmoker/DiabloSouls/README.md

+abilities queue
+if I press an enemy, I do several things.
+I'm entering chasing mode on him. if my left click ability:
+If it's melee, I'll walk until he is the melee zone.
+Then I'll execute the attack.
+If it's ranged, I'll walk until he is in range, then I'll execute the attack.
+If it's self, I'll immediatly execute the ability.
+It might have a direction.

+parry should work like attack in place I guess at first at least

 free thinking.

 I now have a prototype that the player moves very good, enemies move pretty good. the player attacks the enemies and the enemies attack in melee.